Of Counsel - Oakland

-Manuela Albuquerque is the firm’s Director of Complex Public Litigation and Projects.
-On December 5, 2012 the Daily Journal Newspaper named her one of twenty-five Top Municipal Lawyers in California.
+Manuela Albuquerque, the firm’s Director of Complex Public Litigation and Projects, was named one of the Top Municipal Lawyers in California in both 2012 and 2013 by the Daily Journal Newspaper.
 In Kapler v.
-City of Alameda in response to Ms. Albuquerque’s special motion to strike, the California Court of Appeal dismissed virtually the entire multiple count complaint as a meritless Strategic Lawsuit Against Public Participation (SLAPP), awarding the City its related attorneys’ fees and costs, determined by the trial court in December 2012 to total $260,000.
+City of Alameda in response to Ms. Albuquerque’s special motion to strike, the California Court of Appeal dismissed virtually the entire multiple count complaint as a meritless Strategic Lawsuit Against Public Participation (SLAPP), awarding the City its related attorneys’ fees and costs, determined by the trial court to total $260,000.
+The plaintiff subsequently dismissed the case with prejudice.
 On June 20, 2013 she obtained reversal of another trial court denial of a city’s anti-SLAPP motion in Gallant v.
 City of Alameda.
-Earlier, last year, on a related issue, Ms. Albuquerque helped preserve cities’ right to attorney’s fees under the anti-SLAPP statute by authoring the League of California Cities’ amicus letter to the California Supreme Court opposing a petition for review in the Vargas v.
-Salinas case.

 - Morongo Band of Mission Indians v.
 State Water Resources Control Board